Eggplant, Shallot & Scallion Stew

 I have serious writer’s block.
 My brain slams the door in my face every time I sit down to write, just like our nasty upstairs neighbor.
 I knocked on her door and begged her to ask her little girls to…

-A shower thought: If there’s a Vegetarian Festival in Phuket, a Herring Festival in Denmark, a Pizzafest in Naples, and a Dumpling Festival in Hong Kong, then there should definitely be a Kubbeh Festival in Jerusalem.
+A shower thought: If there’s a Vegetarian Festival in Phuket, a Herring Festival in Denmark, a Pizzafest in Naples, and a Dumpling Festival in Hong Kong, then why there’s no Kubbeh Festival in Jerusalem.
+Kubbeh is a Jewish Iraqi and…

 We’re moving!
 Again?
 Where to?
 I can’t tell you yet.
 You’ll have to wait for my next post.
 But I’ll give you a hint… It’s a small island in Spain.
 But before we settle down, we will do some traveling,…